gtri-iead/gfipm-ws-metro/README.md

   This is a GFIPM Web Services Status System.
 It is a java tool that uses Metro for WS-* support and is built with maven.

-  There are three main projects:
+  There are four main projects:
    - wscontract - This is the Web Services Contract that represents the sample web service.
        It specifies the WSDL interface and generates a good bit of automated code for use in the service and consumer.
 This must be built first.